 The County maintains one type of fiduciary fund.
-The Agency fund reports resources held by the County in a custodial capacity for individuals, private organizations and other governments.
+The Custodial funds report resources held by the County in a custodial capacity for individuals, private organizations and other governments.

 Notes to Financial Statements.
 The notes provide additional information that is necessary to acquire a full understanding of the data provided in the government-wide and fund financial statements.